chef-boneyard/stove/README.md

 - Tag and push a new release to git
 - Upload the cookbook to a private or public Supermarket

+## DEPRECATED

+Stove is no longer maintained.
+It *may* continue to work for users, but we recommend using `knife supermarket share` as that now respects the chefignore to build minimal build artifacts for Supermarket upload.

 ## Why?

 Existing tools to package cookbooks (such as [Knife Community](https://github.com/miketheman/knife-community) and `knife supermarket share`) require a dependency on Chef Infra Client.
 Because of their dependency on Chef Infra Client, they enforce the use of a "cookbook repo".
 Especially with the evolution of [Berkshelf](https://github.com/berkshelf/berkshelf), cookbooks are individualized artifacts and are often contained in their own repositories. [stove](https://github.com/chef/stove) is **cookbook-centric, rather than Chef-centric**.